How to deploy Java based SuccessFactors extension apps to SAP Cloud Platform extension account – Part 2

 Step6: Register a corporate benefits tile in the SuccessFactors home page :The last step of application configuration is to configure a SAP SuccessFactors home page tile to access the extension application.
 You make this configuration with the hcmcloud-import-home-page-tiles SDK command.
 It takes a JSON file with tile definitions and imports them in the SAP SuccessFactors instance.

-if your SuccessFactors instance uses New Home Page tile then copy the text below into tiles.json and use this tiles.json path when you execute neo command to register home page tile or alternatively you can also overwrite tiles.json file under “Java Resources -> resources ->tiles.json” with sample file below.
+Copy the text below into tiles.json and use this tiles.json path when you execute neo command to register home page tile or alternatively you can also overwrite tiles.json file under “Java Resources -> resources ->tiles.json” with sample file below.
 Which ever option works best for you.

 Sample tiles.json file for SuccessFactors New Home Page tile.
 Change description as needed.